Greenster/rakuten-project/README.md

-#Java Automation Project
+#Rakuten Automation Project
-##Base Point for Java Automation Projects
+##Base Point for Rakuten Java Automation Projects

 *Project for creating automation tests using Selenium WebDriver and TestNG.*